-You could get either 1 or 2 weeks.
+You can choose to take either 1 or 2 weeks.
 You get the same amount of leave if your partner has a multiple birth (such as twins).

 You must take your leave in one go.
-A week is the same amount of days that you normally work in a week, for example if you only work on Mondays and Tuesdays a week is 2 days.
+A week is the same amount of days that you normally work in a week - for example, a week is 2 days if you only work on Mondays and Tuesdays.

 Start and end dates